19317362/cpp-bootstrap/README.md

 - tests/
     - HelloTest.cpp

-Makefile is being used just a top level script which wraps everything up.
+Makefile is being used just as a top level script which wraps everything up.

 ## Tests
 To execute script tests: